I’m going to share a story about my good friend Stella, who suffers from torn knee ligaments.

-And, just like an NFL player, Stella has knees which appear durable.
+And, just like an NFL player, Stella has knees that appear very durable.

 But, in reality, Stella’s knees are quite fragile.

-The same knees which allow her to jump on the bed, to climb up the stairs, and most importantly, to walk around and perform normal daily activities, are quite susceptible to debilitating injury.
+The same knees which allow her to jump on the bed, climb up the stairs, and most importantly, walk around and perform normal daily activities, are quite susceptible to debilitating injury.